Anaconda, Montana

 Income & Affordability

-The median household income in Anaconda is $50K, placing the town at the 24th percentile among Montana communities.
-That $50K figure reflects Anaconda's post-industrial economy — an Education & Healthcare workforce (25.8% of jobs) paired with tourism, construction, and government employment that together provide steady but modest wages.
-The affordability ratio median home value divided by median household income is 5.7.
-The commonly cited national benchmark is 3.0 to 5.0.
-A ratio of 5.7 puts Anaconda above the comfortable range but well below the severe stress seen in Montana's resort towns.
+The median household income in Anaconda is $50K, placing it at the 24th percentile among Montana towns.
+The affordability ratio — median home value divided by median household income — is 6.2.
+For context, the commonly cited national benchmark is around 3.0 to 5.0.

 For comparison, nearby Butte has a ratio of 4.4, reflecting that larger city's broader economic base and higher incomes.
 Meanwhile, Big Sky exceeds 15.0 and Whitefish sits above 11.0 — communities where home prices have detached entirely from local earning power.
 Anaconda's 5.7 ratio means housing is stretched relative to local wages but still within reach for dual-income households, especially with Montana's lack of a state sales tax providing meaningful relief on everyday expenses like groceries, clothing, and household goods.